rptb1/tammy-norie/plan/unsinkability.rst

   are held firmly.
 For example, the tupperware tubs of fasteners, electrical parts, etc. could be jammed in effectively.

-  The bottom of this compartment is a channel (with the bilge pump hose in it) that acts as a drain forward to the bilge.
+  _`.vol.under-cockpit.channel`: The bottom of this compartment is a channel (with the bilge pump hose in it) that acts as a drain forward to the bilge.
 It's probably best to leave this exposed.

 _`.vol.engine-locker`